 Traditionally, absorbance measurements were performed in cuvettes with a normalised path length of 1 cm.
 In microplates, the path length changes dependent on volume and plate format.
 If aqueous solutions are measured, the microplate measurement can be normalised by using the water-peak path length correction.
 If you still occasionally require measuring in cuvettes, make sure that the microplate reader of choice has either an integrated cuvette port, or plate adapters for measuring cuvettes horizontally like the LVis Plate.

 Software for data reduction

 Generally, the software that runs the microplate reader is a very underestimated part of the package.
-For some readers, the software only controls the measurement process and provides a raw assay data output.
-In other cases, it can perform complex data analysis.
+For some readers, the software only controls the measurement process and provides a raw data output.
+In other cases, it can also perform complex data analysis.

-On the BMG LABTECH software package, the most common assays have predefined quick-run assay-specific protocols and dedicated analysis templates.
+On the BMG LABTECH software package, the most common assays have predefined quick-run protocols and dedicated analysis templates.
 Through these dedicated solutions, acquisition and analysis are performed with a single mouse click, enabling researchers to carry out experiments quickly and easily.